Effective Use of PE Sports Premium Funding

 - In 2016/2017, Paddocks attended the U11 Football tournament, the U11 Hockey tournament, Sportshall Athletics, U10 Mini Soccer event, U11 Netball, Mini-Tennis and the Primary School Multi-Sports event.

-- Year 5 and Year 6 children have been trained to become ‘Play Leaders’, where they teach games and dance to children in Year 1 and Year 2 during their lunch hour.
-This has raised the profile of PE around the school.
+- Year 5 and Year 6 children have been trained to become ‘Play Leaders’ which has raised the profile of PE around the school.

 - Broader range of sports and activities offered to all children, through PE lessons, extra-curricular clubs and our Play Leader scheme.

 - Increased number of children being chosen to represent Paddocks at the Forest Heath Gifted and Talented Workshop.

 For further information on Sports Premium, please click here.

 Swimming at Paddocks Primary School is extremely important to us.
 As a life-saving skill we encourage all of our children to achieve the National expectation of 25m unaided swimming.
 Our current Cohort of 25 Year Six children (13 girls, 12 boys with 3 on the school’s SEND register), all achieved the gold swimming award at Newmarket Leisure Centre at the end of their time in Year Four.

 Meeting national curriculum requirements for swimming and water safety

 Percentage of current Year Six children who can swim competently, confidently and proficiently over a distance of at least 25 meters.